connadma/connorWebServer/currBuild/README.txt

 - While in venv export FLASK_ENV=production
 - If running on windiws command prompt use set instead of export

-WHat to do next:
+What to do next:
-- FIX DUPLICATE USERNAME BUG
+- push currbuild to repo